LLNL/mpibind/tutorials/cug23/module1.md

 Match the following:

-bTask 8 b> PUs 24-26 and 72-74b
+*Task 8 will run on PUs 24-26 and 72-74*

-bPolicy for one openMP thread per L3 on Tiogab
+*Policy for one openMP thread per L3 on Tioga*

 **A)** Affinity